-First ship-to-shore messages are transmitted over the moon relay circuit, from USS OXFORD (AG-159) at sea off the Atlantic Coast of South America to the NRL station at Stump Neck, Md.
+First ship-to-shore messages are transmitted over the moon relay circuit, from USS OXFORD (AG-159) at sea off the Atlantic Coast of South America to the NRL station at Stump Neck, MD.

-Conversion of an ex-CVE 105 hull to a Major Communications Ship (AGMR), providing mobile communications for Navy operating forces, is included in the Navy's announced 1963 Shipbuilding and Conversion Program.
+Conversion of an ex-CVE 105 hull to a Major Communications Ship (AGMR), providing mobile communications for Navy Operating Forces, is included in the Navy's announced 1963 Shipbuilding and Conversion Program.

 USS NORTHAMPTON (CC-1), at sea, sends a message - relayed by Naval Communication System shore stations - that circles the world by radio and is received back on the ship in 0.8 of a second, paring a full second from the previous record set by the same ship in 1960.
-The following month, USS PROVIDENCE (CLG-6), testing new multi-channel teletypewriters while underway in the Pacific, sends a message that travels around the world and is received back on the ship in less than 0.5 of a second.
+The following month, USS PROVIDENCE (CLG-6), testing new multi-channel teletypewriters while underway in the Pacific, sends a message that travels around the world and is received back on the ship in less than 0.5 of second.

-Major organizational changes in the Office of Naval Communications bring a realignment of divisional functions to increase coordination of communications actions, insure prime emphasis on problems of operating forces, and assure responsiveness to program management procedures in effect throughout the Department of Defense.
-1962 (continued) After agreement is reached between the governments of the United States and the Commonwealth of Australia, plans are announced for a \$70,000,000 U.S. Naval Communication Station to be built at North West Cape in Western Australia.
+Major organizational changes in the Office of Naval Communications brings a realignment of divisional functions to increase coordination of communications actions, insure prime emphasis on problems of operating forces, and assure responsiveness to program management procedures in effect throughout the Department of Defense.

+After agreement is reached between the governments of the United States and the Commonwealth of Australia, plans are announced for a \$70,000,000 U.S. Naval Communication Station to be built at North West Cape in Western Australia.
 The station, expected to be completed in early 1966, will provide needed communications improvements for U.S. and allied ships over a wide area of the Indian Ocean and Western Pacific.

 U.S. Naval Radio Station (T) Tarlac, in the Philippines, is completed and goes into full on-the-air operations.
-The new transmitting station replaces and expands the functions of the Navy transmitting station at Bagobantay, Quezon City, which is phased out and disestablished.
+The new transmitting station replaces and expands the functions of Navy transmitting station at Bagobantay, Quezon City, which is phased out and disestablished.

-Construction begins on a new U.S. Naval Radio Station at Thurso, near Scotland's northern tip.
+Construction begins on a new U.S. Naval Radio Station at Thurso, near Scotlands' northern tip.
 The station, expected to be fully operational by August 1963, will have both transmitting and receiving facilities, and will provide additional communications coverage in northern European waters.
-It will function as a component of U.S. Naval Communication Station Londonderry, North Ireland.
+It will function as a component of U.S. Naval Communications Station Londonderry, Northern Ireland.

 In Puerto Rico, Navy begins operating a transmitting station at Fort Allen and a receiving station at Salinas, both former Army installations newly designated as Naval Radio Stations following completion of the Navy project for consolidating the island's Defense Communications System facilities.
-An across-island microwave system, newly installed as a phase of consolidation, also becomes operational.
+An across-island microwave system, newly installed as a phase of consolidation, also become operational.

 The world's first satellite communications ship, USNS KINGSPORT (T-AG-164), is completed and formally accepted from the Bureau of Ships by the Military Sea Transportation Service.
 Complex equipment for tracking, sending messages and commands to, and receiving data from communications satellites is operated by a newly established U.S. Naval Research and Development Satellite Communications Group, assigned to KINGSPORT.
 KINGSPORT was converted from a Victory-type cargo ship.
-1962 The Department of Defense announces plans to move (continued) radio receiving facilities at Cheltenham, Md. - part of U.S. Naval Communication Station Washington, D. C. to Sugar Grove, W. Va.
-The Sugar Grove station is expected to be activated in 1963.